BukolaOrire/Restaurant-Ratings/README.md

 ```

 ## Findings and Conclusion
-1 After carefully analyzing Consumer demographics and Restaurants demographics, the results indicated that there is an unstable demand and supply equilibrium between the top consumer
+- After carefully analyzing Consumer demographics and Restaurants demographics, the results indicated that there is an unstable deman
-  preferred cuisine and restaurant cuisine.
-At most, 97 consumers out of 138 total consumers prefer Mexican cuisine compared to other cuisine, yet only few restaurants are offering
+  and supply equilibrium between the top consumer preferred cuisine and restaurant cuisine.
+At most, 97 consumers out of 138 total
+  consumers prefer Mexican cuisine compared to other cuisine, yet only few restaurants are offering mexicancuisine.
+There are 78 other
-  Mexican cuisine.
-There are 78 other cuisine consumers prefer but no restaurant is offering those services.
-Restaurants must include food diversity and expand their menu to include
+  cuisine consumers prefer but no restaurant is offering those services.
+Restaurants must include food diversity and expand their menu
-  additional cuisine that would fix the demand and supply gap which will help  improve consumer satisfaction and maximize profit.
-The results also suggest that consumers aged 18 to 30
+  to include additional cuisine that would fix the demand and supply gap which will help  improve consumer satisfaction and maximize
-   had the highest level of patronage.
+  profit.
+The results also suggest that consumers aged 18 to 30 had the highest level of patronage.

-2 The top three  highest rated restaurants offered at least 75% of  the services consumers are interested in, and there are little to no constraints in restaurant demographics when
+- The top three  highest rated restaurants offered at least 75% of  the services consumers are interested in, and there are little to no
-  compared to consumer demographics.
-There is still  need for improvement on services rendered by these restaurants.
+  constraints in restaurant demographics when compared to consumer demographics.
+There is still  need for improvement on services
+  rendered by these restaurants.

-3 Potential investors looking to invest in the  restaurant business must conducted proper research and analysis on major factors such as location of the Restaurant, Competition, Rate of
+- Potential investors looking to invest in the  restaurant business must conducted proper research and analysis on major factors such as
-  return , Return on Investment , Capability, Type of Menu etc. In this Scenario, San Luis Potosi is the top best restaurant location for possible investment.
+  location of the Restaurant, Competition, Rate of return , Return on Investment , Capability, Type of Menu etc. In this Scenario, San
+  Luis Potosi is the top best restaurant location for possible investment.